ck46/project01/README.md

 $python manage.py runserver
 ```

+## Frontend
+The frontend pages are currently in the digestai/templates folder and digestai/static folder for the static files.

 ### API documentation
 Once the server is running using the command above, the api documentation can be found here `http://localhost:8000/docs`